 - Red Flags Identify Theft Prevention Policy

-- documentation on instances of identity theft and attempted
+- Documentation on instances of identity theft and attempted identity theft

-- allow auditors and compliance officers access to the
+- Allow auditors and compliance officers access to the records

 Departmental Red Flags Rule Contact Person